Supporting You In Balancing Hormones

 Increasing the consumption of plant foods, particularly those that are high in phytoestrogens can have a beneficial effect.
 These are plant-derived substances that are able to weakly bind to to oestrogen receptors in mammals.
 They have been shown to have a balancing effect on hormones.

-Cruciferous vegetables such as broccoli, Brussel sprouts, cauliflower and cabbages contain indole-3-carbinol (I3C), a naturally occurring compound which actively promotes the breakdown of oestrogen to beneficial metabolites.
+Cruciferous vegetables such as broccoli, Brussel sprouts, cauliflower and cabbages contain indole-3-carbinol (I3C), a naturally occurring compound which actively promotes the breakdown of sex hormones, such as oestrogen, to beneficial metabolites.
 Other antioxidants and phytonutrients than can influence healthy oestrogen metabolism include curcumin, vitamins E and C and selenium.

-Addressing imbalances through tailoring your nutrition can help you reduce your symptoms and improve your health and wellbeing, including pregnancy health, adrenal fatigue and stress.
+Hormone treatment includes addressing imbalances through tailoring your nutrition.
+This can help you reduce your symptoms and improve your health and wellbeing, including pregnancy health, menopause support, adrenal fatigue and stress support.

 Functional Testing options